 \subsubsection{Entailment}

 The core principle of \method{} is to personalize privacy judgments by determining if a prior judgment made by the user necessitates the same judgment for the incoming request:

 This approach addresses the limitations of LLM-based baselines, which do not provide a logical way to infer user judgments from prior decisions.
-In contrast, entailment treats prior judgments as logical premises that constrain future decisions, offering an interpretable and controllable method to making privacy decisions.
-This example highlights how entailment enables privacy decision based on prior requests.
+In contrast, entailment treats prior judgments as logical premises that constrain future decisions, offering an interpretable and controllable method for making privacy decisions.
+The following example highlights how entailment enables privacy decisions based on prior requests.

 \begin{example} Referring back to Example \ref{ex:requests}: a user previously approved sharing their \textit{full} SSN to open a bank account ($l^i_u = \texttt{appropriate}$).
 The incoming request asks for a \textit{partial} SSN in the exact same context.
 Logically, the user's approval to share the more sensitive data (full SSN) entails approval to share the less sensitive data (partial SSN). \end{example}